-Audited Financial Statements for the two most recently completed fiscal years as of the date of the NOFA.
-Required for All Applicants Any management letters related to the audited financial statements for the two most recently completed fiscal years as of the date of the NOFA.
+Audited Financial Statements for the two most recent historic fiscal years as of the date of the NOFA.
+Required for All Applicants Any management letters related to the audited financial statements for the two most recent historic fiscal years as of the date of the NOFA.
 Refer to Application Instructions for additional guidance.
-Required for All Applicants State charter, articles of incorporation, or other establishing documents designating that the Applicant is a nonprofit or not-for- profit entity under the laws of the organization's State of formation.
+Required for All Applicants State charter, articles of incorporation, or other establishing documents designating that the Applicant is a nonprofit or not-for-profit entity under the laws of the organization's State of formation.
 Required only for Applicants that are not Certified CDFIs A certification or legal opinion demonstrating tax exempt status from the IRS.
 Required only for Applicants that are not Certified CDFIs Articles of incorporation, by-laws or other establishing documents demonstrating the Applicant has a principal purpose of managing or developing affordable housing.
-Required only for Applicants that are not Certified CDFIs An organizational chart demonstrating the relationship between the Applicant and any Affiliate, Subsidiary or parent entity that will play a role in executing the CMF Award.
-Required for Applicants with Affiliates, Subsidiaries, or parent entity that will play a role in executing the CMF Award.
+Required only for Applicants that are not Certified CDFIs